 March 16, 1990

-Nine students from National Taiwan University (NTU) went to Chiang Kai-Shek (CKS) Memorial Hall and had a sit-in protest.
-Hearing this, many other students and non-government organization came to join them.
+Nine students from National Taiwan University (NTU) went to the Chiang Kai-Shek (CKS) Memorial Hall and held a sit-in protest.
+After hearing this, many other students and non-governmental organizations came to join them.

 March 17, 1990